 Next steps

-You created a real-time analytic using ArcGIS Velocity and viewed the output features in a web map.
+You created a real-time analytic using Velocity and viewed the output features in a web map.
 Then you added the Join Features tool to perform spatial enrichment and associated contextual information with the ingested observation data.

 Next, explore the Design a big data analytic lesson that introduces you to working with big data analytics in Velocity.
 If interested in using Arcade expressions, see the Use Arcade expressions topic.